Decorate your door for Christmas with a non-traditional wreath: Giant Paper Ornaments!

 You really do want more papers and more points stuck together to make the ornaments have an accordion style with both papers peaking out.
 So I would plan at least 8 papers per ornament, but 9 is even better for the larger ornaments.

 I created Silhouette cut files as well as PDFs of the ornaments for you to make.
-They are available in my library of free downloads that I share with my email subscribers.
-Click here to subscribe and get access to these files and so much more.
-I also included a template for where I put the glue (or for the long green/chalkboard one where I would put the glue if I were to redo it cause it was my first one) on the PDFs.
+And I also included a template for where I put the glue (or for the long green/chalkboard one where I would put the glue if I were to redo it cause it was my first one) on the PDFs.

 How to Make a DIY Giant Paper Ornament Christmas Wreath

 - Double-sided scrapbook paper (at least 8-10 sheets per ornament)